pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 // how to expand.
 ```

 In these situations, proc macros need to either re-call the input macro invocation as part of their token output, or simply reject the input.
-If the proc macro needs to inspect the result of the macro invocation (for instance, to check or edit it, or to re-export and use a hygienic symbol defined in it), the author is currently unable to do so.
-This implies a third place a proc macro author might _construct_ an unexpanded macro invocation:
+If the proc macro needs to inspect the result of the macro invocation (for instance, to check or edit it, or to re-export a hygienic symbol defined in it), the author is currently unable to do so.
+This implies an additional place where a proc macro might encounter an unexpanded macro call, by _constructing_ it inside the definition:

 * In a proc macro definition: